Nitrogen Management Project Protocol

 The Climate Action Reserve (Reserve) has developed an agriculture sector Nitrogen Management Project Protocol (NMPP) to provide guidance on how to quantify, monitor, and verify greenhouse gas emission reductions from improving nitrogen use efficiency in crop production.
-The protocol is now available for public review and comment and it is to be considered by the Reserve Board in June 2012.
+The final draft of the protocol is now available and will be considered by the Reserve Board on June 27, 2012.

 Agriculture Protocols Overview